Key Takeaways

 Routine processing takes between 4 and 6 weeks to complete.
 You can request expedited service at the time you apply to get the passport in 2 to 3 weeks.
 If your daughter needs her passport faster, you need to schedule an appointment at a Regional Passport Agency or employ the services of a registered passport expediter.

-Answer: Minors aged 16 must establish parental consent when applying for a new passport.
-If consent is not implied on the application form, then it can be provided in written form or the presence of a parent.
+A: Minors aged 16 or 17 must establish parental consent when applying for a new passport.
+If consent is not implied on the application form, then it can be provided in written form or in the presence of a parent.

 You can have the statement of consent form notarized at the nearest U.S. embassy or consulate general.